spackows/CASCON-2018_Analyzing_images/cat-translator/README.md

 *April, 2022: The cat translator project was part of a [2018 CASCON workshop](https://github.com/spackows/CASCON-2018_Analyzing_images).
 Since then, the Watson Visual Recognition tool that was used in the workshop has been discontinued.
-So the model-training notebook on this README page has been updated to use Tensorflow instead.*
+So the model-training notebook and web app have been updated to use Tensorflow instead.*

 <p>&nbsp;</p>